sarashamas/docs-calendar/docs/guides/stylization.md

 :::tip Note
 Next versions of Event Calendar can bring some changes for the variables and their names.
 Please, do not forget to check the names after updating to the newer versions and modify them in your code to avoid problems with display of the component.
 :::

+## Themes

+Event Calendar allows styling its interface by applying any of 3 built-in themes, namely:

+- "material"
+- "willow"
+- "willowDark".

+For details, refer to the [`theme`](api/config/js_eventcalendar_theme_config.md) config.

+In this snippet you can see how to apply a new theme to Event Calendar

+<iframe src="https://snippet.dhtmlx.com/nh2g0j2o?mode=result" frameborder="0" class="snippet_iframe" width="100%" height="500"></iframe>

 ## Custom style